epics-extensions/EPNix/docs/glossary.md

 **`.cmd` file**
-  A `.cmd` file is an EPICS executable file that starts with a [Shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) instructing the program loader to run the associated IOC program, passing the content of the `.cmd` file as the first argument.
+  A `.cmd` file is an EPICS executable file that starts with a [Shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) instructing the program loader to run the associated IOC, passing the content of the `.cmd` file as the first argument.

-  This `.cmd` file is mostly used to run the IOC program after loading all the associated EPICS "configuration" files (e.g. `.dbd`, `.db`, `.template`, `.substitutions`, etc).
+  This `.cmd` file is mostly used to run the IOC after loading all the associated EPICS "configuration" files (e.g. `.dbd`, `.db`, `.template`, `.substitutions`, etc).